-UPDATE 13 September 2021: The Auckland region is at COVID-19 Alert Level 4.
-Everywhere else in Aotearoa New Zealand is at Delta Alert Level 2.
+UPDATE 22 September 2021: The Auckland region is at COVID-19 Alert Level 3.
+The remainder of Aotearoa New Zealand is at Alert Level 2.

 The Youth Court deals with criminal offending by children and young people that is too serious to be dealt with by the police in the community.
 It is governed by the Oranga Tamariki Act 1989.

 This website is hosted by the Ministry of Justice, but the Youth Court is independent of Government.

 What to expect at Youth Court, who is in the Court room and what happens after you have had a hearing.

 The principles that underpin the youth justice system, and the history of its development in New Zealand.